- Teaching in a Pandemic: Help Teachers, Help You - February 2, 2021

 “Oh, you are a teacher?
 It must be so nice to have two months off.
-I just have a normal job with only two weeks’ vacation.”
+I have a normal job with only two weeks’ vacation.”
 We have all heard it.
 And to be honest, we are sick of it.
 Sure, we get summers “off.”
-I do not need to mention about the workshops, lesson plans, and reworking curriculum to meet the ever-changing standards, but I did.
+I do not need to mention the workshops, lesson plans, and reworking curriculum to meet the ever-changing standards, but I did.
 Here are a few things you may not realize.

 1.Free time.
 Our free time is spent grading papers, lesson planning, and researching new ways to teach an old concept.
 The majority of us are tutors, coaches, and sponsors.
-We spend time after school helping develop talents and skills, for no pay.
+We spend time after school to help develop talents and skills for no pay.Why a Teacher Cannot have a Normal Life...
 Click To Tweet

 2.Emotional distress.
 Being a teacher is an emotional roller coaster.
 We cannot “leave it at work or leave it at home.”
 We deal with children.
-We care about each and every one of them.
+We care about ally one of them.
 Click To Tweet Teachers spend more time with our students than their parents spend with them.
 Brutal, but honest.
 I have a son.
 I know his teacher sees him more than I do.
 We carry your child’s emotions with us.
 I hear about heartbreaks, failing classes, and even trouble at home.
-How could I leave a situation like “My girlfriend gave our baby up for adoption without telling me” or “My mother keeps selling my shoes to get money for drugs?” and just report this and push it from my mind?
-How can I teach Macbeth, when I know why the boy in the back is near tears?
-I wish I could figure it out and if you can, please let me know.
+How could I leave a situation like “My girlfriend gave our baby up for adoption without telling me” or “My mother keeps selling my shoes to get money for drugs?” and report this and push it from my mind?
+How can I teach Macbeth when I know why the boy in the back is near tears?
+I wish I could figure it out, and if you can, please let me know.
 We carry guilt with us.
 It is hard to balance work and home with just one or two kids to worry about.
 Imagine having to worry about thirty or even seventy-five.

 3.No privacy.
-We cannot go to Walmart in shorts, no make-up, and a pony-tail.
-We might run into a student and parent, then we will have to have a parent-teacher conference in the cereal aisle.
+We cannot go to Walmart in shorts, no make-up, and a ponytail.
+We might run into a student and parent; then, we will have to have a parent-teacher conference in the cereal aisle.
 Or a student might see that bottle of wine in our cart.
-Then Monday comes and surprise, Ms. So and So is a "wino" or Ms. So and So, you didn’t listen to the DARE lady.
+Then Monday comes, and surprise, Ms. So and So is a "wino" or Ms. So and So, you didn’t listen to the DARE lady.

 4. We can’t get sick.
 It is more trouble to miss than to actually go.
-When most people miss work, a desk is empty or a register stays closed.
+When most people miss work, a desk is empty, or a register stays closed.
 We have thirty souls that need something to do.
-Something they understand and keep them busy for ninety minutes so they don’t torment the sub or in my case, our coworkers.
+Something they understand and keep them busy for ninety minutes, so they don’t torment the sub or, in my case, our coworkers.
 If a teacher is absent, we have to give up our prep time to cover that class.
-Then we have tons of papers to grade, that were rushed through and more than likely, incomplete.
+Then we have tons of papers to grade that were rushed through and, more than likely, incomplete.

 5. We save the world.
 It is not all bad.
 We save and guide our students’ lives.
 Teachers help choose majors, guide interests, and build confidence.
 We inspire and redirect.
 We don’t have superpowers, but our kids see them.
-We are thanked, years later.
+We are thanked years later.
 Our students remember us when they are forty-five.
-They are at class reunions and say remember when Ms. So and So said that?
+They are at class reunions and say, remember when Ms. So and So said that?
 She changed my life.

 That is why we cannot live a normal life.
 We are not normal people.